Delete an event

 - Click on the event you want to delete.

 Delete an event you were invited to

-If you were invited to an event, but you don't have permission to edit it, you can remove it from your calendar.
+If you were invited to an event, you can remove it from your calendar.

 This removes it from your calendar, but everyone else who was invited to the event will still see it.